Horizontal Falls, Talbot Bay, WA © Jewels Lynch Photography

 Day 2: Experience the Bungle Bungle Range

 Embedded in World Heritage-listed Purnululu National Park, the Bungle Bungles can be ogled from the air or seen from the ground, or better yet – both.
-Departing from Kununurra, Kingfisher Tours, Aviair and HeliSpirit combine aerial views with walks though the stripy, dome-like rock formations that are estimated to be around 350-million-years-old.
+Departing from Kununurra, Kingfisher Tours, Aviair and HeliSpirit combine aerial views with walks through the stripy, dome-like rock formations that are estimated to be around 350-million-years-old.
 The curious rock clusters were a secret to all but their Aboriginal custodians until the 1980s, making them a rare and coveted outback destination.

 For those with more time, HeliSpirit has an overnight stay option, while people on quicker trips might opt for a flight-only experience.
 Some Bungles tours also wrap in a touchdown on Lake Argyle or a tour of the Argyle pink diamond mine.